MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 4. Enter an account, or select one from the lookup window.
 (To display the lookup window, choose the lookup button next to the Accounts heading.)

-5. Repeat steps 3 and 4 until you’ve assigned default posting accounts for each account description in the scrolling window.
+5. Repeat steps 3 and 4 until you've assigned default posting accounts for each account description in the scrolling window.

 6. To print a Posting Accounts Report showing a list of the default posting